This post contains affiliate links for your convenience. View our full disclosure policy here.

 This is my secret weapon!
 My classrooms had calm down jars all around – dramatic play, library, a quiet area, and in window sills.
 You just never know who might want one, and I usually had at least three around in a classroom setting.

 Calm down jars are most effective with mildly upset children or in everyday exploration.
 Once a child becomes familiar with calm down jars, he will find great enjoyment from them.
-In fact, they can be very therapeutic and are used by professional therapists.
+In fact, they can be very therapeutic and are a calming tool used by professional therapists.

 There are events in life that can impact a child for days, weeks, or longer.
 We won’t always have the right words to say, and many times as a teacher, I don’t even know what is going on.
 So when I see a child who seems upset, or in a funk, or just not themselves, I’ll suggest a calm down jar (which we call the glitter bottle).